 SI Insurance (Europe), SA was incorporated on 12 January 2018 as a Société Anonyme under the laws of the Grand Duchy of Luxembourg.
 On 27 March 2018, the Minister of Finance in Luxembourg, granted the Company an insurance license.
-The Company has received authorisation from the Commissariat aux Assurances (the "CAA") to establish insurance activities headquartered in the Grand Duchy of Luxembourg and to underwrite policies throughout the European Economic Area ("EEA") on a Freedom of Establishment basis via headquarters in Luxembourg and branch offices in Germany, Italy, Spain and United Kingdom (the "Branches") and on a Freedom of Services basis in the remaining member states.
+The Company has received authorisation from the Commissariat aux Assurances (the "CAA") to establish insurance activities headquartered in the Grand Duchy of Luxembourg and to underwrite policies throughout the European Economic Area ("EEA") on a Freedom of Establishment basis via branch offices and on a Freedom of Services basis in the remaining member states.
+The Company commenced writing business from 1 September 2018.